WaalbrugWire/Roster-Planner/README.md

 Dependencies: uses LGoodDatePicker library

+Build  (untested):
-Build  (untested): download the 7.5.0 Final sources including examples/nurserostering and add our TabXXXPanel and CustomXXXTab files into the swingui directory.
-Adjust EmployeePanel and NurseRosteringPanel or replace them with our version
+- download the 7.5.0 Final sources including examples/nurserostering
+- add our TabXXXPanel and CustomTabXXXPanel files into the swingui directory.
+- adjust the EmployeePanel and NurseRosteringPanel in the swingui directory or replace them with our version